araknadash/Using-DDPG-and-HER-with-demos/README.md

 Implementation of the Deep Deterministic Policy gradient and Hindisight Experience Replay algorithms along with demonstrations help achieve faster success rate for a Pick and Place task in mujoco environment.

-> Note: This repository is a modification of her baselines from OpenAI
+> Note: This repository is a modification of baselines from OpenAI

 ## Results
 Training with demonstrations helps overcome the exploration problem and achieves a faster and better convergence.
 The following graphs contrast the difference between training with and without demonstration data, I report the the mean Q values vs Epoch and the Success Rate vs Epoch: